-Roger is now Historic England's Designation Director, responsible for the National Heritage List for England, and for our recommendations for new entries to Government, as well as for associated heritage data records.
+Roger is now Historic England's Director of Listing, responsible for the National Heritage List for England, and for our recommendations for new entries to Government, as well as for associated heritage data records.

 Both his grandfathers saw active service in the First World War, and his mother lives in a New Forest cottage, built in 1920 to house a district nurse – a practical, living form of war memorial.